suslama/ARBook/README.md

 # ARBook
-i present you an AR book made using Unity.
-The project contains multiple models and image targets which have been compiled into a single coverpage target creating an imaginative book of pop models.
-The file comes along with the apk, the assets and the database used to create the project.
+Sushmita Lama presents to you an AR book made using Unity.
+With the help of Unity, multiple models used for the project were able to come to life.
+The project contains various models and image targets, compiled and put onto a single cover page, creating an imaginative book of pop-up models.
+The file comes along with the assets and the database used to create the project.
+It also contains the apk which can be used to install the app to view the AR Book.
+Download and discover a world of augmented reality.